66,395 bells

 - Create your own town tunes and share them with everybody.

-- Talk about your interests besides AC on the Off Topic Boards.
+- Talk about your interests besides Animal Crossing on the Off Topic Boards.

-- Have fun through PTs (Private Threads), create chats/clubs/RPG PTs, and so on.
+- Have fun through PTs (Private Threads), chat with your friends, etc

-» What do the various icons mean (sticky, locked thread, flagged)?
+» What do the various icons next to a title mean (sticky, locked thread, flagged)?

-Usually, these stickies are rules, or common topics that the mods decided to make one whole sticky for. *Only staff members are able to sticky threads
+Usually, these stickies are rules, or common topics that the mods decided to make one whole sticky for.
+Only Moderators are able to sticky threads.

 The Lock icon means the thread is "Sticky-Locked".
 Simply put, it's a sticky that no one can post on.
-On these, they tend to consist more of rules for any given board.
+These threads tend to have specific Board Rules and other important information that apply to that board, so be sure to read any such threads before posting.

 All the Flags on the left of each thread, when clicked, copy that thread into your "My Flagged Threads" category.
 This allows you easy access of this thread you have wanted to keep an eye on.

-*Every time this thread has a new post, a notification will appear: "New Flgd.
+Every time a thread thread you have flagged has a new post, a notification will appear: "New Flgd.
 Threads".
-Also, anytime you create a thread, it will automatically be flagged if you have this option selected in your profile (to change it, go to "My Profile" and select "Edit").
+When you create a thread, it will automatically be flagged if you have this option selected in your profile (to change it, go to "My Profile" and select "Edit").
 You may also have it set to where any thread you reply to is automatically flagged.

 Any thread that has a solid line through it means it's locked, preventing any more posts from being made.
 Only a creator (the person who made the thread) can lock their own thread.
 Moderators can lock any thread.
 This is usually done when either it exceeds 1000 posts (threads over 1000 posts put a strain on ACC's server), or if a question has been answered.
-Additionally, if a rule violation has occurred, the thread is typically locked by a moderator. *To lock a thread, click the little lock box above the emotes after clicking "Post reply", submit your post, and the thread will now be locked.
+Additionally, if a rule violation has occurred, the thread is typically locked by a moderator. *To lock a thread, click the little lock box above the emotes after clicking "Post reply", then submit your post.

-» Why can't I post on the boards (newbie restrictions)?
+» Why can't I post on the boards (New Member Restrictions)?

 Signup - 24 hours: Read Only status on public boards